dakshbhatia/brainOS/README.md

 ### Remote MCP Providers

-Connect to external MCP servers and aggregate their tools into Osaurus:
+Connect to external MCP servers and aggregate their tools into BrainOS:

 - Discover and register tools from remote MCP endpoints
 - Configurable timeouts and streaming